Why Winterizing Matters...

 If undetected, freeze-created leaks have the potential to cause catastrophic damage.
 Read on to learn the winterizing basics...

-Every property is required to have a functioning Stop & Waste valve.
-It is the only valve you can use to shut off the water to a property.
-These valves close (stop) the water line and drain (waste) standing water from it through a weephole at the bottom of the valve, effectively removing water and the possibility of ice formations from the line.
-Using this valve properly eliminates the risk of freeze ruptures!
+Every property is required to have a functioning Stop & Waste Valve, as it is the only valve designed to shut off water to the entire property.
+When used properly, this valve stops water flow and drains standing water from the line through a small weep hole at the bottom — effectively reducing the risk of ice formation and preventing freeze-related pipe ruptures.

 Brought to you by